 Keith Beauchamp

-Keith Beauchamp attended Southern University in Baton Rouge where he studied Criminal Justice with the intention of becoming a Civil Rights Attorney.
-As a young boy in Baton Rouge, Louisiana, Beauchamp had his share of run-ins with racism but it wasn’t until an incident where he was assaulted by an undercover police officer after dancing with a white woman at a party that he felt compelled to leave college to come to New York.
-It was here he could pursue his dream of being a filmmaker.
-And through this feat, he’d attempt to remedy some of the past and present injustices of the Southern mindset.
+Award-winning filmmaker Keith A. Beauchamp attended Southern University in Baton Rouge, Louisiana, where he studied criminal justice to become a civil rights attorney.
+As a young boy in Baton Rouge, Beauchamp had his share of run-ins with racism, but it wasn’t until an incident where he was assaulted by an undercover police officer after dancing with a white classmate at a party that he felt compelled to fight racism.

-In the fall of 1997, Beauchamp relocated from Baton Rouge, Louisiana to New York.
-He quickly found work at Big Baby Films, a company founded by childhood friends that focused on music video production.
-He honed his behind-the-camera skills during the day and spent his evenings doing research and reaching out to anyone who might have information on the Emmett Till case, a story told to Beauchamp when he was just ten years old.
-It was at this young age that Beauchamp saw a Jet magazine that contained a picture of Emmett Till’s dead body and was told the story behind Till’s murder.
+In the fall of 1997, Beauchamp relocated from Baton Rouge to New York, where he quickly found work at Big Baby Films, a company founded by childhood friends focused on music video and film production.
+It was here that he would find himself on another path to becoming a filmmaker.
+And through this feat, attempt to remedy some of the past and present injustices that plague communities in the United States and abroad.
+Beauchamp honed his behind-the-camera skills during the day and spent his evenings researching and locating anyone who might have information on the Emmett Till case, a story told to Beauchamp when he was ten.
+At this young age, Beauchamp saw a Jet magazine containing a picture of Emmett Till’s dead body and was told the story behind the horrific lynching.

-On May 10th, 2004, the United States Department of Justice reopened this 51 year-old murder case citing Beauchamp’s documentary The Untold Story of Emmett Louis Till as both a major factor in their decision and the starting point for their investigation.
-In May of 2005, Emmett’s body was exhumed and most recently, the FBI turned over their evidence to the appropriate District Attorney in Mississippi.
+On May 10, 2004, the United States Department of Justice reopened the nearly 50-year-old case, citing Beauchamp’s documentary The Untold Story of Emmett Louis Till—released in 2005—as both a major factor in their decision and the starting point for their investigation.
+In 2005, Emmett Till’s body was exhumed, and in 2006, the FBI handed over evidence to the Leflore County District Attorney in Mississippi.
+Sadly, in 2007, a Mississippi Grand Jury decided not to indict the remaining suspects in the case.
+That same year, Beauchamp began collaborating with the FBI’s Till-inspired Civil Rights "Cold Case" Initiative, producing documentaries on other unsolved civil rights murders to assist federal agents in bringing remaining perpetrators to justice.

-Beauchamp has been featured on 60 Minutes, ABC World New Tonight, Court TV, MSNBC, CNN, and BBC, as well as in hundreds of publications around the world including The New York Times, The Washington Post, USA Today, Associated Press, and The Chicago Sun Times.
+Beauchamp has been featured on 60 Minutes, ABC World News Tonight's Person of the Week, MSNBC, Good Morning America, CNN, BBC, and Al Jazeera, as well as in hundreds of publications worldwide, including The New York Times, The Washington Post, USA Today, Associated Press, Chicago Sun-Times, and Time Magazine.

 The Untold Story of Emmett Louis Till with Panel Discussion